ONSdigital/enterprise_metadata_model_updates/README.md

 V1 with JSON released.
 The JSON file may contain dragons, it is not my main skillset.
 This will soon become a proper JSON Schema.
 Consider this to be the skeleton of that.
 Check the reports folder for entity and logical/physical attribute definitions in the current model.

+Architectural Decision Record implemented - see the documentation/decisions directory.

 ## Diagrams

 ### Conceptual